Students, are you interested in a career in science but not sure what it's really like or where to start?

 Program Instructor: Deb Bailey, Coordinator for the Micro World Investigate Lab.

-Registration information: Fill out online, print and mail the Museum’s Registration Form with payment.
+Registration information: Fill out online, print and mail the Museum’s Registration Form.

 For more information contact Debbie Huston , scheduling coordinator, at 919.707.9840.

 All classes are made available through the generosity of a grant from the Biogen Idec Foundation.